kubecost/docs/using-kubecost/navigating-the-kubecost-ui/reports.md

 ### Saved reports not appearing in Kubecost UI after upgrading to v2

 After upgrading Kubecost to v2, saved reports may not properly display in the Kubecost UI.
-See the scripts available to migrate various settings in the [kubecost-utilities repo ](https://github.com/kubecost/kubecost-utilities/tree/main/settings-migration).
+See the scripts available to migrate various settings in the [kubecost-utilities repo](https://github.com/kubecost/kubecost-utilities/tree/main/settings-migration).